Take Action and Alerts

 OSHA recently published significant changes to OHSA 1910.156 which has the potential to dramatically change the face of the US and NYS Fire Service.
 The proposed changes are in a 90-day (ends May 6th) comment period and require immediate action by your fire service organization.
 The 608-page document published by OSHA contains data and compelling stories as to why the changes are needed.
 While we 100% agree with firefighter safety and everything that can be done to improve it, we feel the financial and time-consuming changes in the standard will have negative impacts on the fire service organizations and will actually decrease the already struggling number of firefighters and may force many to leave the service.
 We also question the reliability of some of the data and theories used to produce this proposal.
 There are immediate actions that all fire service organizations could take that would have immediate impacts on firefighter safety and be of little or no expense to the AHJ.
 Several of these areas have been untouched by the proposed standard while costly and time-consuming requirements have made their way into the proposed regulation.
 22 NFPA standards are now included in the proposed OSHA standard by reference.
 This means that any place the NVFA standard says “shall” or “must” the AHJ would be responsible for including them.
 There are another 14 NFPA standards that are included in part.
 The bottom line is these changes would have major implications for every AHJ, Officer, and firefighter in NYS.
 Our concern here is not unfunded mandates and possible fines, our biggest concern is the liability this will now place on organizations that have a firefighter death or injury.
 This proposed standard leaves the doors wide open for litigation and settlements at a level we have never seen.

-UPDATE (06-04-24: OSHA has extended the comment period for submissions again until July 22, to allow stakeholders interested in the NPRM on Emergency Response additional time to review the NPRM and collect information and data necessary for comment.
+UPDATE (07-28-24): OSHA has ended the extended for submissions (closed July 22), that allowed stakeholders interested in the NPRM on Emergency Response additional time to review the NPRM and collect information and data necessary for comment.

 Source: Federal Register